pomeg-letterbombers/pokemon-ace-notes/docs/frlg/complex-payloads/hex-writer.md

     Box 13: _ _ _ … _ _ _ _	[   …    ]
     ```

+Before executing this code please make sure that:

+- Box 14, Slot 30 is empty
+- You have saved the game beforehand, you will need a restoration point as this code will modify the TID

+Once you have that sorted, do the following steps:

+1. Execute the code
+2. View the trainer card afterwards
+3. The TID should change, check its value against the below table and note down whether they match
+4. Repeat this process 19 more times

 | No. | TID   |
 | --: | :---- |
 |   1 | 25369 |